Arzoka/WorkplaceBO_M2/README.md

 - Made clear agreements

 11/22/2022:
-- Created a Trello board (See Trello section)
+- Created a Trello board (See "Overview" section)
 - Discussed agreements with Pluto
 - Discussed agreements with nuggie
 - Agreements completed, and accepted by everyone!